freerasmea/freerasmea.github.io/shop.md

-## Donate to Rasmea's defense by buying these items.
+## Purchase from this shop as another way to Donate to Rasmea's defense!

 ![Sheroes Tee (White)]({{site.baseurl}}/assets/img/Sheroes_White.jpg)